 Location.
-39° 16.44′ N, 76° 36.056′ W. Marker is in Riverside in Baltimore, Maryland.
-Marker can be reached from Key Highway east of Boyle Street, on the right when traveling west.
+39° 16.441′ N, 76° 36.065′ W. Marker is in Riverside in Baltimore, Maryland.
+Marker is on Key Highway east of Boyle Street, on the right when traveling west.
 Touch for map.
 Marker is at or near this postal address: 1415 Key Highway, Baltimore MD 21230, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Working Point by David Hess (a few steps from this marker); Steam Tug Baltimore (a few steps from this marker); Knabe Piano Factory Cupola (a few steps from this marker); Bethlehem Steel Shipyard Crane (a few steps from this marker); Hull of the Gov. R.M.
 McLane (a few steps from this marker); a different marker also named Platt and Company Oyster Packers (within shouting distance of this marker); Raymond R. Allen Court (approx. 0.2 miles away); Fort Look-Out (approx. 0.4 miles away).
 Touch for a list and map of all markers in Riverside.